-If it's still not working then here are a few more suggestions, which are based on particular aspects of your PC's setup.
+If it's still not working then here are a few more suggestions about what could be wrong, which are based on particular aspects of your PC's setup.
 If you're running on a network and using a proxy server (a piece of software that manages connections from inside a firewall to the outside world - don't worry if you don't have one, they're mainly used by big businesses), there's a possibility that this can prevent your browser from accessing your web server.
 Most browsers will give you an opportunity to bypass the proxy server:

-☐ If you're using Internet Explorer, you need to go to View | Internet Options (IE4) or Tools | Internet Options (IE5/IE6) and select the Connections tab.
-In IE5/IE6 press the LAN Settings button and select Bypass the proxy server for local addresses.
-In IE4, this section forms part of the Connections dialog:
+If you're using Internet Explorer, you need to go to View | Internet Options (IE 4) or Tools | Internet Options (IE 5/IE 6) and select the Connections tab.
+In IE 5/IE 6 press the LAN Settings button and select Bypass the proxy server for local addresses.
+In IE 4, this section forms part of the Connections dialog: